Rebel (company): Amart Sports

 Amart was a big format sports store headquartered in Queensland.

 Archer Capital acquired Amart Sports in 2004.

 In 2017, the Amart Sports brand was discontinued and merged into the Rebel Sport brand.
 The merger was designed to allow a focus on a single sporting goods brand and reduce costs.

 Rowe & Jarman

 Archer Capital also merged its acquisitions of South Australian-based Rowe & Jarman, smaller format stores doing business in Western Australia, South Australia, Northern Territory, Victoria and Tasmania to complement Amart Sports.
 Rowe & Jarman became known as Amart Sports.

 Brands

 Rebel stocks a number of well known international brands, including Nike, Asics, Adidas, Puma and Under Armour.

 Ell & Voo is an activewear brand owned by Rebel.

 Sponsorship

 On 25 November 2015, Rebel signed on as Women's Big Bash League's naming rights sponsor and also become the official online retail store of Cricket Australia.
 Rebel sponsored the Rebel Sport Masters, a Tier 2 golf tournament on the Australasian PGA Tour held in January 2018 at Wainui Golf Club, Wainui, New Zealand.

+Controversy

+Former CEO Anthony Heraghty lied about an affair he had with a subordinate.
+This cost the company 30 million.